 And it can be dangerous to you and your loved ones if you serve under-done ground meats, turkey or chicken.
-Knowing for sure that your smoked meats have reached safe done temperature is a safety concern, and a good reason in itself to own at least one quality meat thermometer.
+Knowing for sure that your smoked meats have reached safe done temperature is good reason in itself to own at least one quality meat thermometer.

-Good quality smoker and grill thermometers will give you improved results, plus will make your smoking and grilling experience easier overall.
+Good quality smoker thermometers will give you improved results, plus will make your cooking experience easier overall.
 Here are a few good reasons to own one:

 When looking for a thermometer to use when smoking and grilling, or even for kitchen use, there are lots of choices and considerations.

 Do you mind having to spend the bulk of your time hovering over your smoker and minding the temperature?
 If so, you need a digital remote thermometer with a wireless receiver.
 If you don't, you can use a simple digital thermometer connected directly to a probe, with the display unit sitting next to the cooker.

 You could even use an analog dial thermometer.
 It'll do the job, but it's not ideal since you have to open up the smoker whenever you check the meat temperature, losing precious heat each time.
 Whenever a smoker is opened cooking time is increased by up to 30 minutes.
 And that's the reason I use remote thermometers!

 Pocket size digital instant read thermometers are great for taking a quick temperature reading of cooking foods.